National Preservation Partners Network

 Preserving and Transitioning Historic Sacred Places: Model Approaches and Programs

-Presenters: Dana Dabek, Director of Community Engagement and Transition Services, and Emily Sajdak, Director of Rural Initiatives, Partners for Sacred Places
+Dana Dabek, Director of Community Engagement and Transition Services, and Emily Sajdak, Director of Rural Initiatives

 This session explores innovative regional programs led by Partners for Sacred Places that preserve culturally significant historic houses of worship by utilizing targeted regional support to help them strengthen their roles as economic and cultural anchors in rural communities.
 This session will also detail how preservationists can support houses of worship who need to transition their historic properties into mission-aligned reuses that continue to serve civic and community benefit.